Andrada31/Andrada31/README.md

 <img src="https://github.com/Andrada31/Andrada31/blob/main/banner_.png">

 # About me
 Currently employed MSc student, passionate about **web development** and **computer vision**, as well as **astronomy**.
-I have 3+ years of experience building web platforms for universities and small web design projects.
+I have 3+ years of experience building web platforms for universities and small web / mobile apps.
 My other area of interest is AI, especially computer vision.
 I am accustomed with training AI, from data mining & preprocessing to fine-tuning vision models for specialized tasks.

 *   **Programming Languages:** TypeScript, JavaScript, Python, Java, C/C++, SQL